 Advantages of ‘V’ Type Engines Over Inline Engines

-Although inline 8 cylinder engines were once widely used in automobiles, they have been replaced by V8 engines due to having some advantages.
+Although inline 8-cylinder engines were once widely used in automobiles, they have been replaced by V8 engines due to having some advantages.

-Following are the advantages of the V8 Engine:
+The following are the advantages of the V8 Engine:

 V8 engine permits a shorter, lighter, and more rigid engine.
-The more rigid engine allows higher running speeds and higher combustion pressure with less difficulty from flexing or bending of the cylinder block and crankshaft.
-Flexing forces the engine out of line increases frictional losses and wear, and it may also set up internal vibrations.
+The more rigid engine allows higher running speeds and higher combustion pressure with less difficulty from flexing or bending the cylinder block and crankshaft.
+Flexing forces the engine out of line, increases frictional losses and wear, and it may also set up internal vibrations.

 The shorter engine permits more space for a passenger on the small wheelbase.
 The lighter engine provides the vehicle to be light.